 While I was having a tomato salad for lunch the SW wind strengthened causing an uncomfortable swell.
 As I wanted to visit Platys Yialos, where many of the potters have their shops, on the E side of the island, I decided that now was a good time to go.

 I raised the anchor at 1345.
 First, I motor-sailed S to the nearby Fikiada cove, to check it out.
-It looks very attractive.
+It looked very attractive.
 One house and one tent.
 I then continued to Platys Yialos taking the channel between Sifnos and the Kitriani Island.
-There was no problem getting through the channel as its depths were better than 20 m.
+There was no problem getting through the channel as its depths are better than 20 m.

 I made myself a pasta with mushrooms and hot pili-pili peppers.
 The night was a very pleasant one with the half-moon illuminating the calm sea.
 The only discord was the single light from the one and only house that blanketed some of the stars.
 Life is not always perfect.

 During the night, the swell increased annoyingly as the wind shifted more from the W. I was woken up and it just got worse to the point that I felt that there was no way I could get back to sleep and I may as well go on to Syros, and on the way, have some nice sailing.
 I raised the zodiac and pulled up the anchor at 0245.
 Outside the Fikiada cove the wind was a light 9 knots W. We motored around Kitriani Island.
 After clearing the island, the wind increased slightly, so I raised the main but being night, I left it on its 2nd reef.
 I also opened the genoa.
 Thus we motor-sailed for about 10 M when the wind increased further to 15-25 knots coming now from the WNW.
 This change made sailing possible so I turned off the motor and managed to sail the rest of the way.
 The only problem was that the white stern navigation light burned.
 I used a spare, battery-operated.